bixb922/crank-organ/doc-hardware/crank-sensor.md

 All these sensors have a small potentiometer to adjust the level, and the boards have a comparator to produce a clean on-off signal for the microcontroller at the required 3.3V levels, but no kind of filter.

 I made some slotted wheels to test the sensors.
-The hall (magnets) wheel is on the top left.
+The hall effect wheel (wheel with 20 little magnets) is on the top left.

 ![slotted wheels](20250114-slotted-wheels-and-hall.jpg)

-# Hall sensor
+# 3. Hall sensor

 First I tested the hall sensor with a small wheel of about 3 cm diameter with 20 3mm diameter magnets.
 To be effective, the sensor had to be very close (< 1mm) from the magnets, so there was a high probability of friction.
 I had had some faith in the hall sensor, since I thought sensing the movement at the distance was neat.
 Probably with larger magnets (5mm diameter?) and 2cm of separation  between magnets this could work, but then the wheel to support these magnets would be too large for the space I had.

-# Infrared distance sensors
+# 4. Infrared distance sensors

 (Sensors number 2 and 3 on the image above)